 [{'score': None, 'label': 'tree', 'mask': <PIL.Image.Image image mode=L size=801x801>}, {'score': None, 'label': 'grass', 'mask': <PIL.Image.Image image mode=L size=801x801>}, {'score': None, 'label': 'person', 'mask': <PIL.Image.Image image mode=L size=801x801>}, {'score': None, 'label': 'animal', 'mask': <PIL.Image.Image image mode=L size=801x801>}]

-Each result carries a mask you can display as an image — for example output[2]['mask'] shows the "person" mask.
+Each result carries a mask we can display as an image.
+For example, output[2]['mask'] shows the "person" mask.

 Text to Speech